baseblack/ReproWeb/documentation/about.md

     we might want in the future.

     Secondary is the static generation of the site.
-We wanted to have real-time access into the repository, without the need for cronjobs and offline processing.
+We wanted to have real-time access into the repository, without the need for cron jobs and offline processing.

 1. [RepoDepo](http://sourceforge.net/projects/repodepo/)